top of page

 • Adventure training – Learn to rock climb, do archery, mountain biking, hill walking, canoeing and kayaking, high ropes, obstacle course and much more.

-• Shooting – There are various shooting opportunities .22, L98, DCCT range (electronic simulation range), clay pigeon shooting.
+• Shooting – There are various shooting opportunities .22, L98, DCCT range (electronic simulation range), clay pigeon shooting- all shooting activities are undertaken by qualified staff ensuring cadet to staff ratio is within the bounds and safety is paramount.

 • Sporting activities – Sport plays a big role in cadet life, there are competitions run throughout the year including Rugby, Football, Netball, Hockey, Athletics and much more.
 This is a chance for you to shine for your squadron then you can go on and represent your wing and even the top level and compete at the Corps level.

-• First Aid – Learn all the first aid skills you need to put into practice in a real situation starting at Heart start through to becoming a first aid instructor and teaching first aid.
+• First Aid – Learn all the first aid skills you need to put into practice in a real situation starting at Essential First Aid (EFA) through to becoming a first aid instructor and teaching first aid.

 • Model making – Each squadron runs project nights where you can get involved in different activities and rotate around them these range from Model Making, Falklands competition, Drill etc.